ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/kafka_topic.md

 * `id` - (Optional) ID of an existing Kafka Cluster Topic that you want to search for.
 * `name` - (Optional) Name of an existing Kafka Cluster Topic that you want to search for.
 * `cluster_id` - (Required) ID of the Kafka Cluster that the topic belongs to.
-* `location` - (Required) The location of the Kafka Cluster Topic.
+* `location` - (Optional) The location of the Kafka Cluster Topic.
 Must be the same as the location of the Kafka Cluster.
 Possible values: `de/fra`, `de/txl`

 ## Attributes Reference